lassirissanen/comp-sec-project/README.md

 py manage.py runserver
 ```

-The app will we accessible at port 8000
+The app will be accessible at port 8000

 ## "production" with docker compose